openshift/csi-driver-shared-resource/README.md

 A controller exists for watching this new CRD, as well as `ConfigMaps` and `Secrets` in all Namespaces except for a list of OpenShift "system" namespaces which have `ConfigMaps` that get updated every few seconds.

+Some high level remaining work:

+- Revisit monitoring for permission changes as they happen in addition to checking on the re-list
+- Monitoring of the prometheus metrics and pprof type ilk
+- Configuration around which namespaces are and are not monitored
+- Install via OLM and the OLM Operator Hub
+- TBD features for providing some flexibility on the precise file structure for the `Secret` / `ConfigMap` contents off of the `Pod`'s `volumeMount` -> `mountPath`

+### Vetted scenarios

 The controller and CSI driver in their current form facilitate the following scenarios: